Skip to content

 13.1.3 Framework code

-Next, we attempt to distill the main framework of "trying, retreating, and pruning" from backtracking to enhance the code's universality.
+Now, let's try to distill the main framework of "trial, retreat, and prune" from backtracking to enhance the code's universality.

 In the following framework code, state represents the current state of the problem, choices represents the choices available under the current state: